 Travelers will also find Louisiana gardens in both visually striking and organic settings such as formal gardens, Louisiana State Parks and antebellum plantation homes on the Mississippi River.

-- Afton Villa Gardens in St. Francisville has more than 250 live oak trees and a large variety of azaleas.
+- Afton Villa Gardens in St. Francisville has more than 250 live oak trees spread across the estate including 20 acres of formal gardens packed with a variety of flowers including a large variety of azaleas.

-- The American Rose Center in Shreveport, the official home of the American Rose Society, has 20,000 rose varieties in 65 individual gardens.
+- The American Rose Center in Shreveport, the official home of the American Rose Society, has 118 acres of beautiful rose gardens with America’s national floral emblem.

 - Biedenharn Museum and Gardens, a must-visit in Monroe is one of the most interesting Coca Cola museums and finest gardens in north Louisiana.
-Stop by for a $.05 Coke.
+Stroll through the gardens and stop by for a $.05 Coke in the museum.

-- Jungle Gardens on Avery Island is a 170-acre botanical park and bird sanctuary that has live alligators roaming the site.
+- Jungle Gardens on Avery Island is a 170-acre botanical park and bird sanctuary that includes a 900 year-old Buddha statue.

 - R.W.
-Norton Art Gallery in Shreveport has a 15,000-plant garden, including 100 varieties of azaleas.
+Norton Art Gallery in Shreveport has a 15,000-plant garden, including 100 native and hybrid varieties of azaleas.

 - Two antebellum plantations with extensive on-site gardens include Rosedown Plantation State Historic Site in St. Francisville and Houmas House Plantation in Darrow.
 Rosedown has a 28-acre maze-style garden that requires a map to successfully navigate.
 Houmas House has 38 acres of both native and exotic blooms, with numerous sitting areas for a more relaxed approach to enjoying the sights and aromas.

-- Windrush Gardens at the Rural Life Museum in Baton Rouge offers 15 separate garden areas with a variety of native trees and plants.
+- Windrush Gardens at the Rural Life Museum in Baton Rouge offers sculptures, as well as a variety of native trees and plants.